Infrastructure

 Broadband

 In order to promote nationwide gigabit broadband expansion, the State of Berlin has set up a gigabit competence team and adopted a gigabit strategy.
-This envisages a technology-open, nationwide gigabit supply by 2025 at the latest and a comprehensive fiber optic supply based on FTTB/H (Fiber to the Building/Home: by 2030 at the latest.
+This envisages a technology-open, nationwide gigabit supply by 2025 at the latest and a comprehensive fiber optic supply by the end of 2028.
 Currently, a stable, high-performance supply with a technology mix of FTTB/H, FTTC and HFC with bandwidths >50 Mbit/s makes Berlin companies competitive.

 In January 2024, Berlin had 34.2% fiber optic coverage and 95.4% gigabit coverage according to the Gigabit Monitor, the monitoring tool of the state of Berlin: